puppetlabs/bolt/pre-docs/bolt_running_tasks.md

 ## Specifying the module path

 In order for Bolt to find a task or plan, the task or plan must be in a module on the `modulepath`.
-By default, the `modulepath` includes `modules/` and `site-modules/` directories inside the `Boltdir`.
-If you are developing a new task you can specify `--modulepath
+By default, the `modulepath` includes `modules/` and `site-modules/` directories inside the Bolt project directory.

-<PARENT_DIR_OF/MODULE>` to tell Bolt where to load the module.
-For example if
-your module is in `~/src/modules/my_module/` run Bolt with `--modulepath ~/src/module`.
-If you often use the same `modulepath` you can set `modulepath` in `bolt.yaml`.
+If you are developing a new plan, you can specify `--modulepath <PARENT_DIR_OF/MODULE>` to tell Bolt where to load the module.
+For example, if your module is in `~/src/modules/my_module/`, run Bolt with `--modulepath ~/src/module`.
+If you often use the same `modulepath`, you can set `modulepath` in `bolt.yaml`.